Required Annual Notices

 Access to Student Records

 Parents and students over 18 years of age must be notified of their rights to inspect their child’s records or to request the amendment of records believed to be inaccurate or misleading.
-They must also be advised of the right to authorize disclosures of personally identifiable information without consent.
+They must also be advised of the right to authorize disclosure of personally identifiable information without consent.

 A plain-language summary of the district’s attendance policy must be sent to parents at the beginning of the school year.